Alien: Isolation: Critical response

 The characters were criticised; Game Informer stated that "Amanda exhibits little growth or personality, other than concern for her fellow humans and a desire not to die gruesomely," while Blake Peterson of GameRevolution noted that none of the characters are fully developed.
 According to him, "we never spend enough time with them to build the emotional bond necessary for their inevitable deaths to mean anything."
 GameTrailers said that most of the computer terminals contain unoriginal logs to describe predictable events, but also remarked that reading reports from different computer terminals "grounds Sevastopol in an appreciable way."

-Writing for GamesRadar, David Houghton praised the alien's advanced artificial intelligence, stating that "progress becomes a case of 'if' and 'how', not 'when'.
+Writing for GamesRadar, David Houghton praised the Alien's advanced artificial intelligence, stating that "progress becomes a case of 'if' and 'how', not 'when'.
 Movement is measured in inches and feet rather than metres, and simply remaining alive becomes more exhilarating than any objective achieved."
 Peterson praised the gameplay as tense, scary and effective, writing that Alien: Isolation is "a solid, incredibly striking example of the [survival horror] genre that uses its first person perspective to greater personalize the horror".
 PC Gamer credited the crafting system for creating "a lot of unexpected depth", allowing players to outsmart enemies in multiple ways.
 The Survivor Mode was praised by Chris Carter of Destructoid, who felt it offered players different feelings and experiences each time they played it.

 Although the gameplay was praised by several reviewers, some found Isolation unnecessarily long, repetitive, and unforgiving.
 In a mixed review, McCaffrey felt that it did not offer many options of survival, requiring players to spend most of their time hiding in lockers "staring at the motion tracker".
-Polygon criticised the overexposure to the alien creature, turning Alien: Isolation into an irritating experience.
+Polygon criticised the overexposure to the Alien, turning Alien: Isolation into an irritating experience.
 As Gies explained, "Every time I thought I heard the monster, every blip on my motion tracker, was a cause for a tightness in my chest at first.
 By the 300th time I dived under a table or into a locker, I wasn't scared anymore — I was annoyed."
 Despite the criticism, Alien: Isolation was considered "brave" by IGN due to its difficult gameplay, a feature that is uncommon in games with large development costs.